There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

 - The left finger was not completely finished.

-- A smudge at the corner of her eye and her chin are varnish accidents, which counter claims that Mona Lisa was ill.
+- A smudge in the corner of the eye and chin are varnish accidents, countering claims that Mona Lisa was ill.

 - And the Mona Lisa was painted on uncut poplar board, contrary to other speculation.

-Secrets of The Arnolfini Portrait - Jan van Eyck
+Secrets of The Portrait of Arnolfini - Jan van Eyck

-But if you look closely at the mirror in the center of the room, you'll notice that there are two figures entering the room.
-One of them is widely believed to be Van Eyck himself.
-You will also notice that there is a Latin inscription in very elaborate script on the wall above the mirror, which translates as "Jan van Eyck was here.
-1434".
+But if you look closely at the mirror in the center of the room, you'll notice that there are two figures walking into the room.
+It is widely believed that one of them is Van Eyck himself.
+You may also notice that there is a Latin inscription in elaborate writing on the wall above the mirror, which translates as "Jan van Eyck was here.
+1434."

-The Arnolfini Portrait, as the title says, was revolutionary in its time and the painting continues to fascinate us to this day.
-The entire image draws the viewer's attention to details that could be an important message or convey a hidden meaning.
+The Portrait of Arnolfini, as the title says, was revolutionary in its time and the painting continues to fascinate us to this day.
+The entire image draws the viewer's attention to details that could be an important message or convey a veiled meaning.

-Other symbols of fertility are the red bed and carpet.
-The shoes that were on the wooden floor also had meaning as a common wedding gift for a bride from a groom.
+Other fertility symbols are the red bed and carpet.
+The shoes that were on the wooden floor also had significance as a common wedding gift for a bride from a groom.
 Oranges symbolize fertility and love.

 Secrets of the Ambassadors - Hans Holbein the Younger

-Hans Holbein's most iconic painting The Younger often eludes correct interpretation.
+Hans Holbein's most iconic painting The Younger often eludes proper interpretation.
 Jean de Dinteville and Georges de Selve (1533), also known as The Ambassadors, have been the subject of intense scrutiny by historians for hundreds of years.
-The double portrait, proudly displayed in the National Gallery in London, remains a fascinating enigma within which every detail seems to suggest multiple meanings.
+The double portrait, proudly displayed at the National Gallery in London, remains a fascinating enigma within which every detail seems to suggest multiple meanings.

 The artist's painting features a rather noticeable illusion on its lower base.
-If you look at the lopsided image at the bottom of the painting from right to left, an anamorphic skull appears to be noticeable.
-Scholars believe the image is intended as a reminder that death is always just around the corner.
+If you look at the skewed image at the bottom of the painting from right to left, it appears to be an anamorphic skull.
+Scholars believe that the image is intended as a reminder that death is always just around the corner.
 When the skull is viewed from the right of the image, the apparent image distortion is corrected.

-The painting is a tradition that shows educated men with books and work tools.
+Painting is a tradition that shows educated men with books and work instruments.
 Objects on the top shelf include a celestial globe, a portable sundial, and various other instruments used to understand the heavens and measure time.
-Among the objects on the lower shelf are a lute, a box of flutes, a book of hymns, an arithmetic book and a globe.
+Among the items on the bottom shelf are a lute, a flute box, a hymn book, an arithmetic book, and a globe.